Joe Walsh: 1973–2012: solo career

-Walsh has released twelve solo studio albums.
+Through 2012 Walsh has released eleven solo studio albums.

-In December 1974, Walsh released his first solo album that was not considered a Barnstorm project, So What, which contained more introspective material such as "Help Me Through the Night" and "Song for Emma", a tribute to Walsh's daughter who had been killed in a car accident that April.
+In December 1974, Walsh released his first album that was not considered a Barnstorm project, So What, which contained more introspective material such as "Help Me Through the Night" and "Song for Emma", a tribute to Walsh's daughter who had been killed in a car accident that April.
 On a few tracks, Don Henley, Glenn Frey and Randy Meisner of the Eagles contributed backing vocals.

 In March 1976, Walsh released a live album, You Can't Argue with a Sick Mind, which also featured the Eagles.

 As the Eagles struggled to record their follow-up to Hotel California, Walsh re-ignited his solo career with the critically well-received album, But Seriously, Folks... in May 1978.
 It contained the single "Life's Been Good", his comedic depiction of rock stardom, which peaked at No. 12 on the Billboard Hot 100 and remains to date his biggest solo hit.
 Walsh also contributed "In the City" to The Warriors soundtrack in 1979, a song penned and sung by Walsh that was later rerecorded for the Eagles' studio album, The Long Run.

-Following the breakup of the Eagles in July 1980, Walsh continued to release solo albums throughout the 1980s, but sales did not meet the same level of his earlier successes.
+Following the breakup of the Eagles in July 1980, Walsh continued to release solo albums throughout the 1980s, but sales did not match his earlier success.

-There Goes the Neighborhood was Walsh's first album since the demise of the Eagles, and it peaked at No. 20 on the Billboard 200.
-The album only spawned one single, "A Life of Illusion", which became one of Walsh's most popular songs.
-The single also topped the Hot Mainstream Rock Tracks chart, in 1981.
+There Goes the Neighborhood was Walsh's first album since the demise of the Eagles, peaking at No. 20 on the Billboard 200.
+It spawned a lone single, "A Life of Illusion", which topped the Hot Mainstream Rock Tracks chart in 1981 and became one of Walsh's most popular songs.

 "A Life of Illusion" was recorded in 1973 with Walsh's first solo band Barnstorm but was not completed.
 The overdubs and final mixes were completed during the There Goes the Neighborhood sessions and released on the album.
 The promotional video for the track shows the making of the album's cover.
 This song also appeared in the opening credits of The 40-Year-Old Virgin and appears as the first song on its soundtrack.